spack/spack/lib/spack/docs/build_systems/intelpackage.rst

   If your system has not yet set and used the environment variable ``INTEL_LICENSE_FILE``, you could start using it with the ``spack install`` stage of licensed tools and subsequent client packages.
-You would, however, be in a bind to always set that variable in the same manner, even after updates and re-installations, and perhaps accommodate additions to it.
+You would, however, be in a bind to always set that variable in the same manner, across updates and re-installations, and perhaps accommodate additions to it.
 As this may be difficult in the long run, we recommend that you do *not* attempt to start using the variable solely for Spack.
 Instead, try the next option.

 * Spack-managed file

-  The first time you install an Intel package that requires a license, Spack will initialize a Spack-global Intel license file for you, as a template with instructional comments, and bring up an editor [fn6]_.
+  The first time Spack encounters an Intel package that requires a license, it will initialize a Spack-global Intel-specific license file for you, as a template with instructional comments, and bring up an editor [fn6]_.
 Spack will do this *even if you have a working license elsewhere* on the system.

-  * To proceed with an existing license, leave the file as is and close the editor.
+  * To proceed with an externally configured license, leave the newly templated file as is (containing comments only) and close the editor.
 You do not need to touch the file again.

-  * To use your own license, copy the contents of your downloaded license file into the opened file, save it, and close the editor.
+  * To configure your own license, copy the contents of your downloaded license file into the opened file, save it, and close the editor.

-  To revisit and manually edit the file, such as prior to a subsequent installation attempt, find it at ``$SPACK_ROOT/etc/spack/licenses/intel/intel.lic`` .
+  To revisit and manually edit this file, such as prior to a subsequent installation attempt, find it at ``$SPACK_ROOT/etc/spack/licenses/intel/intel.lic`` .